Tag Archive | "budget"

 The budget includes $417 million for operations and debt service and $114 million for rail construction.
 The total budget was reduced by $20 million from previous projections due to drops in anticipated revenue.

 TriMet had a $27 million budget gap.
-Federal stimulus money filled $7.25 million of the gap and the rest came from administrative cuts, salary and hiring freezes with a reduction of 120 staff, service reductions and fare increases.
+Federal stimulus money filled $7.25 million of the gap and the rest came from administrative cuts, salary and hiring freezes with a reduction of 120 staff, service reductions and fair increases.

 Board of director, Steve Clark asked if the current or future budget provided funding for unfunded labor liabilities.
 Fred Hansen, General Manager of TriMet, told the board that the pension plans were being funded, but that the larger of the two plans is a “bit over 50 percent funded.”
 He also stated that the $632 million postemployment benefit liability is completely unfunded.